Cost of Drainage

 |---|---|

-- Materials used may include gravel, perforated piping, fabric filters, and concrete or plastic catch basins.
+- Materials: Common materials include perforated pipes, gravel, fabric liners, and concrete or plastic catch basins.

-- The size and scope of drainage projects can range from small yard installations to extensive systems covering large areas.
+- Size and Scope: Ranges from small yard drains to extensive underground drainage systems covering large areas.

-- Labor complexity depends on site accessibility, terrain, and the extent of excavation required.
+- Labor Complexity: Installation complexity depends on site accessibility, existing infrastructure, and the type of drainage system chosen.

 | Scope/Size | Typical Range |